temporalio/replay-demo-2023/README.md

 go run worker/main.go
 ```

-Execute two Workflows, one which will succesfully run an Update and one where the Update will fail validation.
+Execute two Workflows and then send Updates for them.
+The first will fail validation and the second will succeed.

 ```shell
 go run democli/main.go update